mokytis/lukespademan.com/content/posts/Thermal-Printer.md

 One library that allows us to do this is `python-escpos`.
 To install it run `pip install python-escpos`.

-A simple script may look like this.
+A "Hello, World!" script may look like this.

 ```python
 from escpos.printer import Usb